 NALP and the CNLA have harmonized their Landscape Industry Certified certification requirements.
 Like the CNLA, NALP requires Landscape Industry Certified Professionals to acquire 24 CEUs every two years for recertification.

-As with the CNLA, any single Gaia College course can be considered as qualifying for the maximum 24 CEUs required for a Landscape Industry Certified Technician or a Retail Horticulturalist to renew their biyearly certification.
+As with the CNLA, any single Gaia College course can be considered as qualifying for the maximum 24 CEUs required to renew their biyearly certification.
 Gaia College Courses are classified in the Educ2 Category of 15 CEUs per credit hour.

 BC Society of Landscape Architects (BCSLA)